aahouzi/Multilabel-Skillset-Prediction/README.md

 - **The most challenging part** in this project is to construct the labels for the model.
 By processing the various excel files, we find at least 4000 labels, that can either be continious or categorical.
-Therefore, various statistical techniques were used in order to reduce the label space dimensionality (Pearson, Spearman, Cramer's V).
+Therefore, various statistical techniques were used in order to reduce the label space dimensionality (Pearson, Spearman, Cramer's V), and avoid large sparse matrices.

 ## :rocket: Repository Structure